-Buttered pressure cooker cabbage recipe is here!
-A cheap side dish you can make in a Ninja Foodi or Crockpot Express too that goes with everything for dinner.
-Add bacon bits if you want to add more flavor like our Instant Pot fried cabbage we love too.
+Buttered pressure cooker cabbage is the best cheap side dish we cook night after night.
+You can add bacon bits if you want to add more flavor like our Instant Pot fried cabbage or serve as is.
+All you need is 2 minutes to the perfect texture.

 Buttered Cabbage

-Use your Mealthy, Crockpot Express or as one of our Ninja foodi recipes too to make Instant pot buttered cabbage.
-As long as you have the high pressure function this is possible, in just 2 minutes.
+You can use your Crockpot Express or make as one of our Ninja foodi recipes with the lid that is not attached.
+As long as you have the high pressure function this is possible, in just a few minutes.
 I know, kinda’ crazy.
 If you too love this crunchy green vegetable but need new ways to make it in a jiffy this will be a hit in your house too for sure.

 When it comes to simple cabbage recipes in general you want seasonings galore.
 Not that the natural flavor isn’t okay but it would be like eating lettuce leaves with nothing on them.
 I mean, not super great.
 Typically I just throw in this and that without measuring, I have been doing this a LONG time.